cmbant/CosmoMC/python/README.rst

 To load an MCSamples object from text files do::

 	 from getdist import loadMCSamples
-	 samples = loadMCSamples('/path/to/xxx', dist_settings={'ignore_rows':0.3})
+	 samples = loadMCSamples('/path/to/xxx', settings={'ignore_rows':0.3})

-Here *dist_settings* gives optional parameter settings for the analysis. *ignore_rows* is useful for MCMC chains where you want to discard some fraction from the start of each chain as burn in (use a number >0 to discard a fixed number of sample lines rather than a fraction).
+Here *settings* gives optional parameter settings for the analysis. *ignore_rows* is useful for MCMC chains where you want to discard some fraction from the start of each chain as burn in (use a number >1 to discard a fixed number of sample lines rather than a fraction).
 The MCSamples object can be passed to plot functions, or used to get many results.
-For example to plot marginalized parameter densities for parameter names *x1* and *x2*::
+For example, to plot marginalized parameter densities for parameter names *x1* and *x2*::

     from getdist import plots
     g = plots.getSinglePlotter()
     g.plot_2d(samples, ['x1', 'x2'])

-For plotting, when you have many different chain files in the same directory, you can work directly with the root names.
+When you have many different chain files in the same directory, plotting can work directly with the root file names.
 For example to compare *x* and *y* constraints from two chains with root names *xxx* and *yyy*::

 	from getdist import plots
 	g = plots.getSinglePlotter(chain_dir='/path/to/', analysis_settings={'ignore_rows':0.3})
 	g.plot_2d(['xxx','yyy], ['x', 'y'])

-MCSamples objects can also be constructed directly from numpy arrays in memory, see the example in the `Plot Gallery <https://github.com/cmbant/getdist/blob/master/docs/plot_gallery.ipynb>`_.
+MCSamples objects can also be constructed directly from numpy arrays in memory, see the example in the `Plot Gallery <http://getdist.readthedocs.org/en/latest/plot_gallery.html>`_.

 GetDist script
 ===================